boostercloud/booster/docs/README.md

 ##### Registering events

 After a command handler execution, it is possible to register domain events.
-The command handler function receives `register` argument so, within the handler, it is possible to call `register.events(...)` with a list of events.
-Events and the register are described [here](#2-events).
+The command handler function receives the `register` argument, so within the handler, it is possible to call `register.events(...)` with a list of events.
+For more details about events and the register, see the [`Events`](#2-events) section.

 #### Authorizing a command

-Commands are part of the public API of a Booster application so you can define who is authorized to submit them.
+Commands are part of the public API of a Booster application, so you can define who is authorized to submit them.
 The Booster authorization feature is covered in [this](#iam-authentication-and-authorization) section.
-So far, we have seen that you can make a command publicly accessible by authorizing `'all'` to submit it, or well, a set of specific Roles as we did with the `authorize: [Admin]` parameter of the `MoveStock` command.
+So far, we have seen that you can make a command publicly accessible by authorizing `'all'` to submit it.
+You can also set specific roles as we did with the `authorize: [Admin]` parameter of the `MoveStock` command.

 #### Submitting a command